Antonín Svoboda (computer scientist): Escape from Europe

 Svoboda's flight this time was far less organized, fleeing fast moving Panzer units.
 Just before France fell his pregnant wife Milada bore him twin sons while on the run.
-During the flight one of the babies passed away, and there was a great deal of harassment as they fled.
+During the flight one of the babies died, and there was a great deal of harassment as they fled.

-They managed to arrive in Marseilles, where they attempted first to get out of France to Casablanca, and when that failed, managed to get to Lisbon.
-Unfortunately, the ship's captain had no room for much cargo—with over two million refugees in Lisbon, space was at a premium.
-Sadly, Svoboda had to throw his bicycle in which were hidden plans of anti-aircraft sight.
+They managed to arrive in Marseille, where they attempted first to get out of France to Casablanca, and when that failed, managed to get to Lisbon.
+The ship's captain had no room for much cargo—with over two million refugees in Lisbon, space was at a premium.
+Svoboda had to throw his bicycle in which were hidden plans of anti-aircraft sight.
 They should be hidden not to fall in Nazi's hands.

-Living in the US
+Living in the United States

-Svoboda arrived in the US in 1941, settling in New York City after almost a year of trials and tribulations.
+Svoboda arrived in the United States in 1941, settling in New York City after almost a year of trials and tribulations.
 Svoboda participated in experiments in the Radiation Laboratory at MIT in Boston, and worked to develop a new auto-aiming targeting scope for warship anti-aircraft cannons.
 This was eventually developed fully as the Mark 56 Gun Fire Control System, which was mounted in the final stages of the war and was very effective in reducing the amount of damage by kamikaze airplane attacks, for which he was given a Naval Ordnance Development Award.
 In particular, he designed the linkage computer that was part of the Mk.
 56 system.
 At the time, he was more proud of the design than the medal, but in later years it would come in handy.

 Later, he conducted initial design work with other scientists such as John von Neumann, Vannevar Bush, and Claude Shannon on emerging computing elements, including ciphering.